OctopusDeploy/Octopurls/README.md

 ```

 ## Testing your changes
 Commit your changes to a feature branch and the site will be automatically be deployed to `http://octopurls-dev-webapp.azurewebsites.net/`.
+If you've added a new redirect for e.g. `ShortUrlName`, visit `http://octopurls-dev-webapp.azurewebsites.net/ShortUrlName` to test that your redirect sends you to the intended destination.

 ## Push changes to production site
 Commit your changes to the `master` branch and the site will be automatically deployed to `http://g.octopushq.com/`.